-Family Life When Your Child has Multiple Disabilities
+Family Life When Your Child Has Multiple Disabilities

 No two children are the same, and this becomes even clearer when children have multiple disabilities.
-Your child's strengths and needs are uniquely hers.
+Your child’s strengths and needs are uniquely hers.
 Children with visual and multiple disabilities vary greatly in their abilities, interests, capacity to use vision and other senses, family background, and personalities.
 Even children with similar visual and medical conditions may function very differently from each other.
-They may have severe retardation or be intellectually gifted; be physically constrained by certain neurological, motor, or other conditions; be very talkative or unable to speak; or enjoy being hugged or tend to avoid physical contact.
+They may have a severe intellectual disability or be intellectually gifted; be physically constrained by certain neurological, motor, or other conditions; be very talkative or unable to speak; or enjoy being hugged or tend to avoid physical contact.
 Equipment, materials, and strategies that work well with one child may not be effective when used with another, even when they are similarly functioning.
 However, what children who are multiply disabled usually have in common with other children with multiple disabilities is that the combination of their conditions presents challenges when it comes to accessing, perceiving, and processing information and to acting to exert control over their environment.

-Pressures on Your Family—and on You
+Pressures on Your Family and on You

-Because their children have more than one disabling condition, parents of multiply disabled children may find themselves caught up in all the labels that medical and educational professionals may use to describe their children.
-They may also find themselves overwhelmed with the number of professionals they need to consult about their children's conditions and by the sheer volume of appointments they need to keep.
+Because their children have more than one disabling condition, parents of multiply disabled children may find themselves caught up in all the labels that medical and educational professionals use to describe their children.
+They may also find themselves overwhelmed with the number of professionals they need to consult about their children’s conditions and by the sheer volume of appointments they need to keep.
 As more and more labels come at you, there may be times when you begin to feel as though you are losing focus and losing sight of your child—her personality, the things the two of you do together, and the important part of your family that she is.
-This reaction may be natural if it happens, but it's important to try to refocus on your child.
-In today's pressured world, it may be difficult to pause and do that, but doing so can be an invaluable process that supports your family life.
+This reaction may be natural if it happens, but it’s important to try to refocus on your child.
+In today’s pressured world, it may be difficult to pause and do that but doing so can be an invaluable process that supports your family life.

 Your feelings and expectations and those of the other members of your family about having a child with multiple disabilities may vary.
-The way in which your child with multiple disabilities participates in family life will vary too, and will be influenced by her age and the severity of her disabilities.
+The way in which your child with multiple disabilities participates in family life will vary too and will be influenced by her age and the severity of her disabilities.
 For many families, the basic requirements for their children with multiple disabilities are that they

-- be safe and comfortable
+- be safe and comfortable;

-- learn to be as independent as possible
+- learn to be as independent as possible;

-- be able to communicate
+- be able to communicate;

-- be appreciated, respected, and loved, and
+- be appreciated, respected, and loved; and

 - have opportunities to be a full-fledged member of their community throughout their lives.